loader-logo

 GCSE Economics

-Economics is the study of how people make choices about the use of scarce resources, and it provides students with an understanding of the economic system.
+Economics is the study of how people make choices about the use of scarce resources, and it provides students with an understanding of the economic system and accountancy.
 The GCSE Economics course covers a range of topics, including:

 • Microeconomics